Karachay Uprising of 1855: Uprising Events

 On August 10, 1855, Muhammad Amin crossed the Laba River with his forces and, on August 15, reached Teberda.
 At the same time, Magomet Efendi Hubiev sent emissaries across Karachay villages, urging the population to rally against Russian oppression.

 Russian forces, led by General Vincens Kozlovsky and General Alexey Gramotin, quickly mobilized in response.
 Reinforcements, including 10 Hopersky Cossack companies (totaling 1,251 Cossacks and officers), were deployed to key positions near Khumar fortifications to monitor and control access routes.

 On August 17, Muhammad Amin entered Karachay, capturing a Russian transport caravan near the Eshkakon River.
 Most Karachay youth joined his cause.
 Hearing of this intrusion, General Kozlovsky took action, deploying his forces to prevent further advances.

 The Russian military strategy included setting ambushes and fortifying positions along key mountain passes.
 Cossack units occupied strategic areas such as the Amankhita gorges and the Kuban River banks, attempting to trap Muhammad Amin's forces in the Teberda Gorge.
 After several skirmishes and a prolonged five-hour battle near the Kuban, the mountain fighters were forced to retreat.

 Aftermath

 On August 23, 1855, Russian forces, now bolstered by additional Hopersky Cossacks and two infantry battalions, launched a final offensive.
 They moved toward the Kadyko Valley, where Muhammad Amin and his supporters had fortified their position.
 Following a fierce seven-hour battle, the Russian Cossacks broke through the defenses, forcing Muhammad Amin to retreat across the Kuban River.
-Magomet Efendi Hubiev escaped to Abkhazia.
+Muhammad Efendi Hubiev escaped to Abkhazia.

 In the aftermath, the Russian Empire imposed a heavy indemnity on the Karachay people as punishment for the uprising.
 This decisive defeat weakened the Karachay resistance and underscored the difficulty local mountain tribes faced in unifying against the more technologically advanced Russian forces.